Charlotte Church: 2010–2011: Return to music and Back to Scratch

 Church appeared on Friday Night with Jonathan Ross on 13 March 2010, where she confirmed that she had already begun writing and recording her sixth studio album.
 Church also stated that the album was of a different sound to previous ones, more mature with a "kooky" vibe.

 On 4 August 2010, Church made a new track, "Cold California", available to download from her website.

-Church's new album, Back to Scratch, was released in the UK on 25 October 2010.
+Church's album, Back to Scratch, was released in the UK on 25 October 2010.
 The 14-track album was produced by Martin Terefe.
 Back to Scratch was preceded by a single – the LP's title track – on 24 October.
 "Back to Scratch" was originally inspired "by problems facing a family member", but Church admitted in a press release that the song now has resonance to her own personal life following her split from Gavin Henson.
 Back to Scratch also featured the song "The Actors", which Church performed on BBC One talent contest Over the Rainbow, and a cover of Joni Mitchell's "River".

-It was announced on 13 March 2011 that Church had terminated her US$3 million deal with Power Amp Music over promotional disputes.
+It was announced on 13 March 2011 that Church had ended her US$3 million deal with Power Amp Music over promotional disputes.
 Her spokesperson released the following statement: "All I can really say, because of the confidentiality issues, is that it was in Charlotte's financial interests to do so before the agreement entered the second year of its term.
 This is typical for these type of deals, which are investment deals rather than record deals.
 I can also say that the decision to terminate the term early, which suited both parties, was made well before the commercial release of the album."
 A spokesperson from the record label also released a statement saying "It didn't work out with Charlotte and that's fair enough.
 There was no falling out.
 It was a mutual decision.
 They decided to exit the deal."

 The third single to be released from the album, "Snow" was released on 11 April 2011.